What is EGPA?

-An eosinophil (ee-uh-sin-uh-fil) is a type of white blood cell that is a normal part of your immune system.
-So, what does this white blood cell have to do with your EGPA?
+When you have EGPA, your blood eosinophil count is elevated.
+Eosinophils (ee-uh-sin-uh-fils) are a type of white blood cell that is a normal part of your immune system.
+What does this white blood cell have to do with your EGPA?

 Normally, eosinophils make up a very small portion of a person's overall white blood cell count.
 But with EGPA, the percentage of eosinophils is higher than normal.
 The eosinophil is one of the cell types that may contribute to inflammation, which in turn may cause you to have more EGPA symptoms and flares.